Scroll Top

 Note: This article is US-centric.
 The regulations around hormone therapy differ by country and regulatory body.

-FYI: MHT has been approved by the FDA for two sets of symptoms in women: vasomotor symptoms (aka night sweats or hot flashes) and genitourinary symptoms (aka vaginal changes/dryness).
-It is also approved for the prevention of bone loss and for use when a person’s ovaries stop working before age 40.
-(This can be due to surgery or it can happen naturally in a small percentage of women.)
+FYI: MHT has been approved by the FDA for two sets of symptoms in women: vasomotor symptoms (aka night sweats or hot flashes) and genitourinary symptoms (aka vulvar and vaginal changes/dryness).
+It is also approved for the prevention of bone loss and for use when a person stops producing estrogen at a young age.
+(This can be due to surgery, from medications, or it can happen naturally in a small percentage of women.)

 If you and your healthcare provider decide MHT is a good option for you, the next task is to determine which products among the many options meet your needs and are effective and safe.
 It is this part of the MHT puzzle which we will cover in this article.
 We want you to feel knowledgeable enough to be an equal partner in that discussion.